josescuderoh/retail_forecasting/readme.md

 Some highlights about EDA:

-1. Overall sales trend is in decline for these 111 products for the company.
+1. Overall sales trend is in decline for these 111 products.
 2. There is significant seasonality in the sales, which is why forecasting sales for most representative products could be important for the company.
 3. About 92% of the sales are represented by the top 10 products in sales (out of 111), being products 45, 9 and 5 accountable for about 61% of the total items sold, which is over 2.7 M products during the three years.
 These top 3 products will be used for this analysis.
 4. The variability in the demand changes over time, with an overall declining trend for all top 3 products.